TetianaKlymchuk/Calculator/README.md

 # Calculator
-A simple calculator with JS, HTML, CSS.
+## A simple calculator with JS, HTML, CSS.
+This is a very simple JavaScript calculator.
+Although the source code can get quite confusing, it works.